What Is an Aperture and How Does It Work?

 If you measure your water flow precisely, you won’t even have to look at the glass to know when it’s about to get full.
 Your stopwatch will signal you to shut off the tap.

-To put it concisely, an aperture controls the volume of light reaching the film while a shutter controls the duration of an exposure.
+In other words, an aperture controls the volume of light reaching the film while a shutter controls the duration of an exposure.

-A larger aperture diaphragm’s opening lets more light onto film while a constricted (stopped-down) aperture carries decreased light power.
+A larger aperture diaphragm’s opening lets more light onto film, while a constricted (stopped-down) aperture carries decreased light power.
 In this section, I’ll show you how you can observe this effect with a loupe and a light bulb.

-Before we continue with the experiment, you should understand that the location of aperture blades in a lens system is important.
+Before we continue with the demonstration, you should understand that the location of aperture blades in a lens system is important.
 As you can see in Figure 1, they are close to the focusing element.
 In this position, they effectively decrease the radius of the lens and thus limit the amount of light it can gather.
 If placed close to the film plane, however, the aperture blades will blackout the edges of the image without affecting its brightness.

 You can create an aperture with your fingers if you hold them closely over the loupe that focuses the light coming off your lamp onto a flat surface.
 The tighter you squeeze your fingers, the dimmer the projected light will become.